Skip to main contentSkip to navigationSkip to search

 Software

 We back companies that have the potential and ambition to become platforms and generate large outcomes.
-Our approach focuses on exceptional operational metrics while being flexible on the nature of the business model
+Our approach focuses on exceptional operational metrics while being flexible on the nature of the business model.

 Healthcare